parsa-epfl/qflex/pages/download.md

 ## Example: Running Memcached with QFlex ##

-In this section, we are going to run a Memcache server instance with QFlex.
-We are going to use the provided Memcached image, running the client and the server on the same QEMU instance and using a loopback network to communicate.
+In this section, we will simulate a Memcache server with QFlex.
+We will use the provided Memcached image.
+The Memcached client and server will run on the same QEMU instance; client and server will communicate through the loopback network interface.
 Configure your `user.cfg` file, pointing it to the memcached image and configuring a boot with at least 2 cores and 4GB of memory.

 The [benchmark](http://cloudsuite.ch/datacaching/) is composed of the following components: